openeuler-mirror/openEuler-portal/app/en/other/privacy/index.md

 **j) EulerMaker**.
 When you use the EulerMaker service, we will collect your **user name**, **email address** from your openEuler account for authentication.

 **k) Personal Tokens**.
 When generating a **personal token**, we will collect your **email address** and **email verification code** for authentication.
 Upon successful authentication, we will collect your token name, granted permissions, and validity period, and will generate the **personal token**.
 The **personal token** can then be used to access the target API endpoint.

+**l) Meeting Service**.
+When you use our meeting service, we will collect your **AtomGit ID** to configure permissions.
+When you book a meeting, we will collect the **email addresses** that you provide to send meeting invitations.

 <br/>